siliconswampio/WIPs/WIPS/wip-1.md

 ## Transferring WIP Ownership

 It occasionally becomes necessary to transfer ownership of WIPs to a new champion.
-In general, we’d like to retain the original author as a co-author of the transferred WIP, but that’s not always possible or may not be the preference of the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the WIP process, or has fallen off the face of the net (i.e. is unreachable or isn’t responding to email).
-A bad reason to transfer ownership is because you don’t agree with the direction of the WIP.
-We try to build consensus around an WIP, but if that’s not possible, you can always submit a competing WIP.
+In general, we'd like to retain the original author as a co-author of the transferred WIP, but that's not always possible or may not be the preference of the original author.
+A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the WIP process, or has fallen off the face of the net (i.e. is unreachable or isn't responding to email).
+A bad reason to transfer ownership is because you don't agree with the direction of the WIP.
+We try to build consensus around an WIP, but if that's not possible, you can always submit a competing WIP.

 If you are interested in assuming ownership of an WIP, send a message asking to take over, addressed to both the original author and the WIP editor.
-If the original author doesn’t respond to email in a timely manner, the WIP editor will make a unilateral decision (it’s not like such decisions can’t be reversed).
+If the original author doesn't respond to email in a timely manner, the WIP editor will make a unilateral decision (it's not like such decisions can't be reversed).

 ## History

-This document was derived heavily from [Ethereum’s EIP-1] & [EOS's EEP-1] written by Martin Becze, Hudson Jameson, and others, which was derived from [Bitcoin’s BIP-0001] written by Amir Taaki which in turn was derived from [Python’s PEP-0001].
+This document was derived heavily from [Ethereum's EIP-1] & [EOS's EEP-1] written by Martin Becze, Hudson Jameson, and others, which was derived from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the WIRE Improvement Proposal process, and should not be bothered with technical questions specific to WIRE or WIPs.
 Please direct all comments, questions, and feedback to the WIP editors.

 ## Legal